Washington Politics Could Be About To Enter A 'Post-Apocalyptic' Phase

 The tape has been held, but Graham has changed reels.

-The South Carolina senator and current Judiciary Committee chair, who's in a tough fight for reelection and who led the charge to confirm Kavanaugh to the Supreme Court, is unapologetically vowing to bring forward Trump's nominee.
+The senator from South Carolina and current Judiciary Committee chair, who's in a tough fight for reelection and who led the charge to confirm Kavanaugh to the Supreme Court, is unapologetically vowing to bring forward Trump's nominee.

 "Harry Reid & Chuck Schumer changed Senate rules to try and stack the courts for Obama," Graham tweeted Saturday.
 "Now it's coming back to haunt them as I predicted.
 I'm dead set on confirming."